syncfusion-content/install-docs/Common/Orubase-Studio/Step-by-Step-Installation.md

-    > Note: The completed screen is displayed once the selected package is installed.
+    N> The completed screen is displayed once the selected package is installed.